jeffpar/pcjs.v1/docs/about/README.md

 ---

-### License
+License
+---
+The [PCjs Project](https://github.com/jeffpar/pcjs) is now an open source project on [GitHub](http://github.com/).

-The **JSMachines** project is maintained on [GitHub](http://github.com/) (public release date TBD).
-The portions of the project that have been published here are free for redistribution and/or modification under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+All published portions are free for redistribution and/or modification under the terms of the [GNU General Public License](/LICENSE) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-You are required to include the appropriate copyright notice (e.g., `PCjs v1.15.3 © 2012-2014 by @jeffpar`) in every source code file of every copy or modified version of this work, and to display that copyright notice on every screen that loads or runs any version of this software.
+You are required to include the appropriate copyright notice (e.g., `PCjs v1.15.4 © 2012-2014 by @jeffpar`) in every source code file of every copy or modified version of this work, and to display that copyright notice on every screen that loads or runs any version of this software.

 See [LICENSE](/LICENSE) for details.

+More Information
 ---

-### More Information

 If you have questions or run into any problems, you're welcome to [tweet](http://twitter.com/jeffpar) or [email](mailto:Jeff@pcjs.org).